-All Natural Fat Free Whipped ‘Cream’ ~ I’m excited because this dreamy whipped ‘cream’ is fat free, and all natural…just like the post title says.
-Yum.
-And yay!
+All Natural Fat Free Whipped ‘Cream’ ~ this dreamy whipped ‘cream’ is fat free, and delicious!
+It’s a healthy whipped topping that you can feel good about!

 - 1/2 cup non-fat dry milk

 - 1 egg white (I always use pasteurized eggs when they will be eaten raw)

 - 1/4 cup powdered sugar, sifted (you can add up to 1/2 cup for a sweeter 'cream')

 - Put the ice water, egg white, and non-fat dry milk in the bowl of a stand mixer fitted with the whip attachment.
 Beat on high for 4 -5 minutes,until it starts to become thick.
 You may have to stop the machine to scrape down the sides of the bowl at the very beginning to get the milk powder incorporated.

 - Add the lemon juice and continue whipping on the highest speed for another minute, or two until it is thickened.
 Depending on your machine, this could take a little longer.

 - Lower the speed and slowly add in the sugar, and then the vanilla.
 Beat until well mixed.

 You can find pasteurized eggs, or eggs that have been heat treated to remove any bacteria, right next to the regular eggs in the supermarket.
 I tried making this recipe with powdered egg whites and did not have a good result.
 Recipe adapted from Betty Crocker''s Pie and Pastry Cookbook